khachatur-tadevosyan-4/Applications-Licenses/KProject License.md

 Your Service communications (e.g. in-game emotion signals which you exchange with other players) Broad geographic location (e.g. country or city-level location) based on your IP address

 Advertising ID means Google Advertising Identity (“GAID”).
 These are unique identifiers for mobile device that advertisers use for personalized advertising.
 They are consistent across all mobile applications and thus allow cross-app tracking.
-On Google Android, you can opt out of these ads by choosing “Opt-out of personalized ads”.
-Advertising IDs are non-permanent, non-personal identifiers, which are uniquely associated with your device.

 Device identifier / information means device type, device model, device maker, device operating system and its language or other technical data like screen size or processor, or combination of this data available from a device for a developer for checking the device compatibility with a particular application.